rrutt/cb-bread/README.md

 Run this script, either in a command prompt terminal or by double-clicking it in File Explorer:

     cb-bread.bat

-_**Note:**_ If the standalone application fails to build and run correctly, it may be due to recent version updates to various supporting components, such as the Couchbase NPM module.
-You can obtain a previously built standalone version from the **bin\cb-bread-nwjs-Windows7.7z** file within this Git workspace.
-Expand this archive file using 7-Zip, which can be downloaded from **<https://www.7-zip.org/>** This pre-built version of cb-bread runs with **Node.js 0.12**

 #### _On Linux or Mac OSX:_